List of Xbox 360 games

 This is a list of Xbox 360 games that were released via retail disc, digital download or as part of the Xbox Live Arcade (XBLA) program.
-There are 2154 games across both lists.
+There are 2155 games across both lists.
+Games with the Xbox One forward compatibility identifier are also compatible with Xbox Series X and Series S (though only digital games in the case of the Series S).